Rampraesath/cypress_framework/README.md

 4. Select E2E Testing and select Start E2E testing in Chrome
 5. In the Specs, click on any test cases of your choice and it will get executed

 **Disclaimer** : All the test cases should be passing.
-In case any test case fails, please rerun after couple of seconds as there could be some delay in the CoinGecko API response time
+In case any test case fails, please rerun after couple of minutes as there could be some delay in the CoinGecko API response time

 ## Author